devopsguys3/aks1/Readme.md

-This repo holds all information related to AKS
+This repo holds all information related to AKS.